What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 Mobile wallets are another type of hot storage wallet that you can use on both Android and iOS devices.
 With mobile wallets, you can store your keys on your mobile and can pay, send, receive, trade, and even invest in cryptocurrencies instantly.
 Mobile wallets are the best way to carry your digital currency with ease and comfort.

 Some mobile wallets are non-custodial wallets.
-A non-custodial wallet means that you control both your public keys and your private keys.
-This is a much more secure arrangement than trusting a centralized custodian of your funds, although it does mean that you need to safeguard your private keys because if they are lost, access to your funds will be lost too.
+A non-custodial wallet means that you control both your public addresses and your private keys.
+This is a more secure arrangement than trusting a centralized custodian of your funds, although it does mean that you need to safeguard your private keys because if they are lost, access to your funds will be lost too.

 Unlike hot wallets, cold storage wallets allow access to your digital currencies without connecting to the internet.